Migrating Managed Service for Kubernetes resources to a different availability zone

 new-pv-test-<number>

-object and look up the Availability zone field value.
+object and check the Availability zone field value.
 It must specify an availability zone.
 A dash means there is no assignment to an availability zone.

 - In the management console